3MAH/simcoon/docs/Python/Continuum_Mechanics/Functions/contimech.rst

 .. default-domain:: python

-.. function:: Import of the simmit module
+Import of the simmit module

     .. code-block:: python